markshepherd/IPIP-NEO-Scorer/README.md

 `npm start` runs the analyzer and prompts for an input csv file

+`npm run lint` runs the linter on all js files.
+DO THIS BEFORE EVERY COMMIT!

 `npm test` runs the test suite, and gives a pass/fail result on the console.
 DO THIS BEFORE EVERY COMMIT!

 `npm run dev` runs the analyzer on the input file `test/Johnson xxxx.csv`

-`npm run debug` runs the analyzer on the input file `test/Johnson xxxx.csv`
+`npm run debug` runs the analyzer on the input file `test/Johnson xxxx.csv`, connects to debugger

 `npm run package` creates a stand-alone mac app packaged in a zip file.
 When you unzip, you get a folder containing (1) the mac executable `IPIP-Scorer`, and (2) a sub-folder called chromium.
-These 2 items must be kept together in the same folder; the executable expect to find chromium there.
+These 2 items must be kept together in the same folder; the executable expects to find chromium there.
 If you want executables for windows or linux, take a look at `pkg --help`.